-A country's participation at international seminars is a mandatory requirement to have an international TO invited.
+A country's participation at international seminars is a mandatory requirement to have an international Judge/TS invited.

-If a national federation is organizing an event (competition, seminar or promotional) and requires an official from another country, they must ask permission in writing from World Skate, copying in the World Skate Continental Chairman.
+If a National Federation is organizing an event (competition, seminar or promotional) and requires an official from another country, they must ask permission in writing from World Skate, copying in the World Skate Continental Chairman.
 World Skate will then (after talking to the federation of the official requested) arrange an official for the organizing Federation.
-National Federations can ask for a maximum of two (2) officials from another country for maximum two (2) events in each calendar year.

-2.32 Uniform
+5.7 Uniform

-All TOs shall wear a navy-blue blazer with navy-blue skirt or trousers, with a white blouse/shirt or t-shirt.
+Female Judges shall wear a navy-blue jacket with navy-blue skirt or trousers, with a white blouse or t-shirt.
 If a Judge decides to wear trousers, they must be part of a tailored suit, which must be elegant.
 Black or blue shoes.